Kinetics of Deposition in the Diffusion-Controlled Limit: Dense Suspensions

-The formal scheme of the computation \cite{trap} relies on a macroscopic fluctuation theory (see \cite{MFT:rev} for a review).
+To compute the functions $\Phi(\nu)$ and $\Psi(\nu)$ in the case of dense suspensions seems impossible, although the formal scheme of the computation exists \cite{trap} and it is based on a macroscopic fluctuation theory (see \cite{MFT:rev} for a review).
 In the long time limit it suffices to consider a single target zone.
 The logarithm of the probability that it remains uncovered at time $t$ is asymptotically

 when $d>1$.
 The integral in Eq.~\eqref{S:MFT} is taken over the $(d+1)-$dimensional ambient space outside the target zone.
 The integrand in \eqref{S:MFT} contains two transport coefficients, the diffusion coefficient $D(n)$ and the mobility $\sigma(n)$.
 The density $n({\bf r})$ is determined by the solution of a {\em stationary} partial differential equation